anantaw81/anantaw81/README.md

 <br>

 ## :sassy_man:  About me
-- :school: I'm computer science student
+- :school: I'm senior computer science student
 - 🌱 I’m currently learning: `Frontend Development` and `Data Science`.
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`,
 - :nerd_face: Always `learning new things`